micans/pick/README.md

 It is **lightweight** as it processes data per-line without the need to load the table into memory.
 It is **expressive** in that short command lines are sufficient to get at the data.

+Pick works very well as a pre-filter to [`datamash`](https://www.gnu.org/software/datamash/ - a tool that can compute statistics over columns, optionally grouped over a second (column) variable.

-Additionally pick has **extensive support for SAM format** such as printing alignments and outputting alignment-derived quantities like coverage and base mismatch information.
+Additionally `pick` has **extensive support for SAM format** such as printing alignments and outputting alignment-derived quantities like coverage and base mismatch information.
 A reference FASTA file can be specified, which is then used by pick to automatically slot in reference sequences where needed.